2019 N3F Amateur Short Story Contest

 9. The Short Story Judge is a published science fiction professional, and also a loving fan of the sf and fantasy genres.
 All comments and critiques are solely the Short Story Judge’s opinion, but he promises to be constructive and polite.

-11. The N3F is planning on publishing a fiction fanzine, Eldritch Science.
+11. The N3F publishes a fiction fanzine, Eldritch Science.
 You are welcome to submit your stories there at any time.
 After the contest is over and winners are announced, you may be invited to submit your stories to Eldritch Science.
-Your willingness to do sign over rights cannot affect whether or not you win the contest.
+Your willingness to let us publish your tale in Eldritch Science cannot affect whether or not you win the contest.

 Please supply on a separate page the following information as your entry form.

 Author’s name and address:

 I have read the above rules for the N3F Amateur Short Story Contest, and I agree to them.